-As a transitional measure and to overcome possible handicap in certain marginal cases, I am proposing that units in the turnover range of Rs.
-7.50 lakh to Rs.
-15 lakh may be allowed to pay concessional excise duty either at a rate of 10 percentage points below the excise duty rate or 25 per cent of the excise duty but not less than 2.50 per cent.
+122. As a transitional measure and to overcome possible handicap in certain marginal cases, I am proposing that units in the turnover range of Rs.
+7.5 lakhs to Rs.
+15 lakhs may be allowed to pay concessional excise duty either at a rate of 10 percentage points below the excise duty rate or 25 per cent of the excise duty but not less than 2.5 per cent.
 The relief corresponding to this turnover range will also continue to be available to units with higher turnover for the prescribed period of one year.

-An important feature of the new scheme is its universal applicability to all types of excisable goods with a few exceptions like cosmetics, TV sets, refrigerating and air-conditioning appliances, etc.
+123. An important feature of the new scheme is its universal applicability to all types of exciseable goods with a few axceptions like cosmetics, TV sets, refrigerating and air-conditioning appliances, etc.

-A new and major concession which is being allowed to the smallscale sector relates to grant of proforma credit under the MODVAT scheme.
-We are providing that proforma credit would be equal to the national normal duty even when the small-scale unit would have paid only concessional duty.
+124. A new and major concession which is being allowed to the small scale sector relates to grant of proforma credit under the MODVAT scheme.
+We are providing that proforma credit would be equal to the national normal duty even when the small scale unit would have paid only concessional duty.